Checkpoints ON

 Concealed ground targets are also important in another context.
 In vertical levels a few extra hidden spots work as triggers that destroy all turrets in the vinicity, thus making your life a lot easier.
 These aren't as easy to find as the HECTOR characters though, so try to remember whenever you happen to come across one of these precious secret locations.

 The picture below shows my final 1CC score, which is kept in the "Score" choice from the start screen.
-If you pay close attention to start screen once you've beaten the game you'll notice that it changes colors.
+If you pay close attention to the start screen once you've beaten the game you'll notice that it changes colors.
 If another credit is started right away you'll then be surprised by your avatar, which changes from the regular spaceship to an astronaut in a jetpack!
 It's just a cosmetic thing though, everything else about the game remains the same.
 Note: besides the main course in Starship Hector there are also 2 and 5-minute caravan modes for players who enjoy these extra scoring challenges.